CertifaiAI/classifai-blogs/0_Complete_Guide_To_Custom_Object_Detection_Model_With_Yolov5/ModelTraining/README.md

 ## User Guide

 ### Data Preparation
+#### Walkthough Dataset
+Click [here](https://www.kaggle.com/yinchuangsum/person-wheel-chair-not-wheel-chair/download) to download the sample dataset for the project walkthrough

 #### Dataset Structure
-The structure of dataset should be same as provided [dataset zip file](https://app.roboflow.com/ds/ZjyqsdXmWB?key=2DD0vr5Sdi) :
+The structure of dataset should be same as provided `dataset.zip` file:
 ```
 .
 +-- dataset